Diocese of Ely Schools December 2019

 This term you will see it has a slightly different feel, and you can access all the usual pages.
-We will be adding more information to the site, and in January, the plan is to have a different layout and increased capacity and capability.
+We will be adding more information to the site, and in the New Year, the plan is to have a different layout and increased capacity and capability.

 DATES AND EVENTS